DFabric/dppm/README.md

 (`wget -qO-` can be replaced by `curl -s`)

-The binary is `bin/dppm` on the directory.
+The binary is `bin/dppm` in the directory.

 - Manual